 - An ice axe and point crampons – it is unlikely that you will need these items, however if you are climbing during the wet season it is likely you will encounter sub-surface ice from refrozen meltwater and deep snow.
 Usually your guides will have the correct gear to cut steps on these sections (we recommend you confirm with your tour operator exactly what gear you will need for the Western Breach)

 It is very unusual to need rope or a climbing harness.
-Again we would confirm with your tour operator which Kilimanjaro kit list they recommend you to bring should you decided to climb the Western Breach.
+Again we recommend you confirm with your tour operator which Kilimanjaro kit list they recommend you bring should you decided to climb the Western Breach.

 Haven’t booked your Kilimanjaro hike?
-We can put you in contact with the best and most affordable on-the-ground Kilimanjaro Tour Operators – click here for my recommendations.
+We can put you in contact with the best and most affordable on-the-ground Kilimanjaro Tour Operators – click here for our recommendations.

 The Ultimate accessory to document your Kilimanjaro Adventure

-There is literally no better camera to capture your Kilimanajaro experience than the GoPro Hero3+.
+There is literally no better camera to capture your Kilimanajaro experience than the GoPro.
 The footage you can capture with a GoPro on Kilimanjaro is simply amazing – see here for examples.

 Tags: Kilimanjaro kit list, Kilimanjaro packing list, Kilimanjaro gear list, Kilimanjaro equipment list, Kilimanjaro gear, Kilimanjaro equipment